mach-composer/mach-composer-cli/docs/src/reference/variables.md

 # Variables

-MACH Composer support the usage of variables in a configuration file.
+MACH composer support the usage of variables in a configuration file.

 The following types are supported;